MicrosoftDocs/power-platform/power-platform/admin/programmability-authentication.md

 This topic provides an overview of the authentication setup for the various programmability tools.

 ## Register a client application in Azure Active Directory
-For an overview of general Azure Active Directory client application creation, please visit [Quickstart: Register a client application](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).
+For an overview of general Azure Active Directory client application creation, please visit [Quickstart: Register a client application](/azure/active-directory/develop/quickstart-register-app).
 However, for Power Platform there are some specifics worth mentioning in the sections below.

-### Authentication Advanced Settings
+### Authentication advanced settings
-In the Azure Portal, navigate to your newly created client application and visit the **Manage - Authentication** tab.
-Under the *Advanced Settings* section, turn the **Public Client** switch to **Yes**.
+In the Azure Portal, navigate to your newly created client application and select the **Manage - Authentication** tab.
+Under the **Advanced Settings** section, set the **Public Client** switch to **Yes**.
 This will ensure you can obtain a JSON Web Token (JWT) using simple username and password authentication.
 This type of authentication is required for interactive applications you might build as well as registering a Service Principal entry in Power Platform.

-### API Permissions
+### API permissions
 In the Azure Portal, navigate to the **Manage - API Permissions** tab.
 Under the *Configure permissions* section, click the **Add a Permission** button.
 On the dialog window that opens, click on the **APIs my organization uses** tab, and then search for **PowerApps Service**.
 You may see several entries with a name similar to this, ensure you use the one with the guid **475226c6-020e-4fb2-8a90-7a972cbfc1d4**.
 Include all of the Delegated Permissions such as the *User permissions - Access the Power Apps Service API* option.

-After this is added to the client application, use the **Grant admin consent** button to complete the setup.
+After this is added to the client application, select **Grant admin consent** to complete the setup.
 This is necessary for instances where you wish to start using a tool like the REST APIs which do not have a graphical user interface (GUI) that can request consent on a per-use basis.

 ### Certificates and secrets
 In the Azure Portal, navigate to the **Manage - Certificates and secrets** tab.
 Under the *Certificates* section, upload an x509 certificate that you can use to authenticate.
 Optionally, you can use the *Secrets* section to generate a client secret.
 Save the secret in a safe location for use with your automation needs.
-The certifcate or secret options will allow you to authenticate with Azure Active Directory and receivev a token for this client, of which you will pass along to either the REST APIs or PowerShell commandlets.
+The certifcate or secret options will allow you to authenticate with Azure Active Directory and receive a token for this client, of which you will pass along to either the REST APIs or PowerShell cmdlets.

 ### Obtain a token for username and password authentication
 Send a POST request via HTTP to Azure Active Directory with a username and password payload.